polkadot-js/api/UPGRADING.md

 ### Type usage

 The [@polkadot/api][packages/api] has always handled the conversion of types for parameters when making calls or queries.
-For example, when making a transfer to `BOB` (address), any of the following is accepted -
+For example, when making a transfer to `BOB` (address), any of the following is valid -

 - `api.tx.balances.transfer(BOB, 12345)` - value specied as a number
 - `api.tx.balances.transfer(BOB, '12345')` - value specied as a string
 - `api.tx.balances.transfer(BOB, '0x3039')` - value specied as a hex
 - `api.tx.balances.transfer(BOB, new BN(12345))` - value specied as a [BN](https://github.com/indutny/bn.js/)

 Internally the API will take the input and convert the value into a `Balance`, serialize it using the SCALE codec and transfer it to the node.
 In some cases users would construct the `Balance` type manually, by importing the class and calling `new` on it.
 This last approach has now been removed, and where classes are still available (limited reach), discouraged.

 First the rationale behind this - in all cases Substrate is very flexible, so while Polkadot (and the Substrate base), define `type Balance = u128`, this can be different between chains.
 (This also applies to the majority of built-in supported types).
 As such, type construction should be done via the actual registered types.